Minerals planning framework

 Wiltshire and Swindon minerals development control policies

-In September 2009 Wiltshire Council and Swindon Borough Council adopted the Minerals Development Control Policies Development Plan Document (DPD).
-The DPD sets out generic development control policies to assist with the process of determining planning applications for minerals development.
+In September 2009 Wiltshire Council and Swindon Borough Council adopted the minerals development control policies DPD.
+This sets out generic development control policies to assist with the process of determining planning applications for minerals development.

 Wiltshire and Swindon aggregate minerals site allocations local plan